JimvandeVen/controleAltDelete/README.md

     </svg>
 ```

-Other than working with the SVGs and animating them I used a debounce function that makes the website lighter when working with the onscroll trigger.
+Other than working with the SVGs and animating them I used a debounce function that makes the website lighter when working with the on scroll trigger.
 I also made the website responsive.
 I did this by using a combination of `vw`, `vh` and media queries.
 Below you see the debounce function.

 ``` js
 function debounce(func, wait = 10, immediate = true) {